danielbodnar/awesome-stars/README.md

 - [Onelinerhub/onelinerhub](https://github.com/Onelinerhub/onelinerhub) - Thousands of code solutions with clear explanation @ onelinerhub.com
 - [fractalnetworksco/selfhosted-gateway](https://github.com/fractalnetworksco/selfhosted-gateway) - Self-hosted Docker native tunneling to localhost.
 Expose local docker containers to the public Internet via a simple docker compose interface.
 - [LandRegistry/common-dev-env](https://github.com/LandRegistry/common-dev-env) - A generic Docker/Docker Compose-based development environment with some useful hooks to get apps up and running faster
-- [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
 - [codeaprendiz/learn_devops](https://github.com/codeaprendiz/learn_devops) - I am using this repository to document my devops journey.
 I follow the process of learning everything by tasks.
 Every task has an associated objective that encompasses an underlying concept.
 Concepts
 - [leandromoreira/cdn-up-and-running](https://github.com/leandromoreira/cdn-up-and-running) - CDN Up and Running - Building a CDN from Scratch to Learn about CDN, Nginx, Lua, Prometheus, Grafana, Load balancing, and Containers.
 - [zix99/rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common CLI formats such as histograms, bar graphs, numerical summaries, tables, and more!